 This post is part of the Complete Guide to WooCommerce SEO.

 Google Search Console is a brilliant platform that helps you to understand your site.
-Whether you’re looking to understand how many clicks and impressions your site is receiving, or the search queries your site is showing up for, as well as any issues causing your pages to not be indexed, Google Search Console can help no matter what type of site you are managing.
-Today, however, we are going to be running through a quick guide on how to link a WooCommerce Site to Google Search Console.
+Google Search Console provides insights into clicks, impressions, search queries, and indexing issues for all types of websites.
+Today, we are going to be running through a quick guide on how to link a WooCommerce Site to GSC.

 Setting up a Property in Google Search Console